 - 1. A description of the student's current job, including name of immediate supervisor and location of the student's current place of employment. - 2.
-A detailed description of the proposed placement and the learning objectives. - 3.
-A description of the perceived differences in the student's current job and the proposed placement. - 4.
-The name, degree and license level of the proposed field supervisor. - 5.
-The specific days and hours the student plans to work in the field as an intern and the days and hours the student plans to work in their place of employment as an employee. - 6.
-A letter from the student's employer (immediate supervisor and director of the agency) agreeing to this placement proposal.
-The supervisor/director will agree to protect the student's placement hours and state a plan for how the student's current job duties will be covered during their placement.
+A detailed description of the proposed placement with a clear focus and link to the social work competencies and their related behaviors.
+Identification of the new competencies that will be gained.
+We encourage, when possible, that the internship is with a different population, unit, and/or location. - 3.
+A description of new assignments designed to meet the defined learning objectives of the BSU SSW GY or SY field internship. - 4.
+The name, degree and license level of the proposed field supervisor.
+We strongly encourage the identification of a clinical supervisor that is separate from your employment-based supervisor to preserve clinical supervision as a space for professional learning.
+A Generalist year and Specialized Year MSW student must have a supervisor who holds an MSW degree from an accredited School of Social Work, two years of demonstrated post-social work degree practice experience, and knowledge in the practice area. - 5.
+A written plan indicating how you will manage to devote attention and concentrated time to your internship when you are in the same agency.
+We encourage you to identify the specific days and hours you will dedicate to working in the field as an intern and the days and hours you intend to work as an employee. - 6.
+A signed proposal from the student's immediate supervisor and director of the agency agreeing to this placement proposal.
+The supervisor/director will agree to protect and preserve the integrity of the student's learning and provide competency-based learning opportunities for the student.